 American | Waterway

 Chef-driven restaurants are rare in The Woodlands, but Chef Austin Simmons demonstrates how successful they can be.
-Hubbell & Hudson Bistro features his innovative cuisine, and everything from the Bistro Burger to the most elaborate entree shows the kind of attention to detail that is the hallmark of a great restaurant.
-Chef Austin has the uncanny knack of combining diverse and unique ingredients into dishes that surprise and delight.
-Steaks are also a strength; prime, of course, but Akaushi Texas Wagyu and in-house dry aged cuts are offered for the connoisseur.
+Formerly known as Hubbell & Hudson Bistro, TRIS features innovative cuisine, and everything from the outstanding burgers to the most elaborate entree shows the kind of attention to detail that is the hallmark of a great restaurant.
+Chef Austin has the uncanny knack of combining diverse and unique ingredients into dishes that surprise and delight, while maintaining the integrity of the cuisine.
+Steaks are also a strength; prime, of course, but Akaushi Texas Wagyu and in-house dry aged cuts are offered as well, and Japanese A5 (Miyazaki) is available for the true connoisseur.

 American, Burgers, Seafood, and Steaks | Waterway